ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part06.md

  curl -vvv https://localstack.pangarabbit.com
 ```

-- The output below shows you the endpoint is alive and well
+- The output below shows you the endpoint is alive and well and secure

 ```shell
 * Host localstack.pangarabbit.com:443 was resolved.